#1. Parking lights must be used:

 Before you get behind the wheel, there are a few things you must know.

 Under no circumstances can you drive alone when you hold an instruction permit.

 You must always drive together with a supervising driver who is at least 21 years old.
-The supervising driver must hold valid commercial driver’s license, class A, B or C driver’s license and have at least one year of driving experience.
+The supervising driver must hold valid commercial driver’s license, a class A, B or C driver’s license, and have at least one year of driving experience.

 No person other than the supervising driver can be in the front seat.

 If you are under 17 years, you cannot use any kind of wireless communication device while driving, unless you need to report illegal activity or to summons medical or other emergency help.
 This is true even if your car has hands-free devices.